 Project-basing of housing choice vouchers overview

 While project-based vouchers do not allow residents to take the vouchers with them when they move, some PHAs find that project-based vouchers can help produce more housing, thereby increasing the supply of affordable units in housing markets that are otherwise tight.
-In addition, by project-basing a share of their Housing Choice Vouchers in well-located housing developments, PHAs can ensure there will be affordable rental units in gentrifying neighborhoods and in areas that provide access to critical resources such as high-quality schools, employment opportunities, public transportation, health care services, and grocery stores and other services and amenities.
+In addition, by project-basing a share of their housing choice voucherOfficially known as "Section 8 Housing Choice Voucher".
+It is the largest and most sought after housing program in America.
+Section 8 HCVs are managed by various public housing agencies (most commonly referred to as housing authorities), which falls under the supervision of HUD.
+Program participants typically pay 30% of the rent, and the rest is covered by the HCV.s in well-located housing developments, PHAs can ensure there will be affordable rental units in gentrifying neighborhoods and in areas that provide access to critical resources such as high-quality schools, employment opportunities, public transportation, health care services, and grocery stores and other services and amenities.

 NOTE: Public housing agencies that have been selected to participate in the Moving to Work (MTW) demonstration program may receive an exemption from many of the federal rules described in this write-up.
 For more information on participating MTW sites, click here.